big-unibo/smarter/README.md

-# Prescriptive Smart Watering: Automatic Optimization1 of Water Consumption and Fruit Quality in Orchards
+# Prescriptive Smart Watering: Automatic Optimization of Water Consumption and Fruit Quality in Orchards

 ## Research papers